pdenno/owl-db-tools/README.md

 ## To Do

 * Ontologies imported by `owl:imports` are not automatically loaded.
-If you want them, you must reference them in the call to `create-db`.
+If you want them, you must reference them in the call to `create-db!`.

 * There is not yet a distributed jar file (e.g. on clojars).